Cómo medir el ROI de la fiabilidad autónoma

 Building a reliability ROI model

-Start with a baseline quarter.
-Capture the six cost drivers above.
-Pilot autonomous reliability on one product line.
-Re-measure after two release cycles.
-Present savings, risk reduction, and confidence gains separately, finance and engineering weigh them differently.
+Start with a baseline quarter and capture the six cost drivers above as they are today.
+Pilot autonomous reliability on one product line, not the whole estate.
+Re-measure after two release cycles, then present savings, risk reduction, and confidence gains as separate lines, because finance and engineering weigh them differently and combining them hides the parts each audience trusts.

 Executive reporting

-Report one page: baseline costs, pilot results, projected annual impact, and risks mitigated.
-Link to evidence samples (redacted artifacts, incident reproduction timelines).
-Avoid claiming customer-specific outcomes without permission.
+Report on one page: baseline costs, pilot results, projected annual impact with stated assumptions, and the risks the program mitigated.
+Link to evidence samples -- redacted artifacts and incident reproduction timelines -- so a reviewer can audit the claim instead of accepting it.

 Final takeaway